JesseChildress/Sales_predictions/README.md

 # sales-predictions
-This is code for a project that predicts sales for food items and tries to understand factors that contribute to overall sales.
+This is code for a project using data from various grocery stores and supermarkets to visualize and analyze sales in order to identify features of the stores that correlate with higher sales..
 I use data from 10 different stores, which is compiled in this dataframe: https://drive.google.com/file/d/1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw/view.

 <strong>In this project, I: </strong>